ndufreche/blogbee/doc/day1.md

     [Date]
     date.timezone=Europe/Paris

 Ok !
-We can now finaly launch the installation process.
+We can now launch the installation process.

 Installation
 --------------